 The types of cloud computing deployment can be categorized into public, private, hybrid, and community.
 Businesses can choose which type of cloud works best for them depending on their needs.

 The public cloud is defined as computing services offered by third-party providers over the public Internet.
 A public cloud is available to anyone who wants to use or purchase it.
 It is often offered free of charge or sold on demand, allowing customers to only pay per usage for the CPU cycles, storage, or bandwidth they consume.
 The benefits include public cloud can be deployed faster and is infinitely scalable; lower costs; no maintenance; and, high reliability.
 While security concerns have been raised about public cloud, when set up properly, it can be as safe as a private cloud.
 Examples of public cloud include Google Drive and Dropbox.

 A private cloud differs in that it uses dedicated and private hardware.
 This means the cloud infrastructure is solely used by one organization.
 Private cloud offers the highest level of security and control, which many businesses find appealing.
 Benefits of private cloud include more flexibility; improved security; and, high scalability.
 An example of a private cloud is the SysGen Atmosphere.

 Hybrid cloud, as the name suggests, uses both private and public clouds.
 With a hybrid cloud, the organization reaps the benefits of both cloud environments.
 An example would be a company that uses Gmail for email but uses the private cloud to keep corporate data safe in storage.
-Benefits of hybrid cloud included control of sensitive assets as required; flexibility of additional resources in public cloud as needed; cost-effectiveness for the ability to scale in the public cloud; ease of transitioning between the two clouds as needed.
+Benefits of hybrid cloud included control of sensitive assets as required; flexibility of additional resources in the public cloud as needed; cost-effectiveness for the ability to scale in the public cloud; ease of transitioning between the two clouds as needed.

 IaaS, PaaS, SaaS